 David gained his PhD at the University of Strathclyde in 2000 and was appointed to full professor in 2002 at the age of 32.
 Between 2005 and 2010, David held the Ziff Centenary Chair in Financial Markets at the University of Leeds where he was Head of Accounting & Finance.
 He has acted as a World Bank consultant and provided consultancy advice to the NHS and several international stock exchanges.
-His executive education clients include Weir Group, Babcock, Wm Grant & Sons, Iberdrola, and David Brown Gears.
+His executive clients include the Wise Group, Weir Group, Babcock, Wm Grant & Sons, Iberdrola, and David Brown Gears.
 He has taught in many international environments including China, Greece, Malaysia, The Netherlands, Oman, and Romania.
-David is currently the Lead Academic in a £150,000 Knowledge Transfer Partnership with BIP Solutions.

 David’s research has been funded by a number of international organisations including the Italian and Spanish governments, the Thai Stock Exchange, Thai Securities and Exchange Commission, Thai Government Pension Fund, Australian Research Council, The Actuarial Profession, Rotman International Centre for Pension Management, and the Central Bank of Tanzania.
 Since 2000, his research has attracted more than £650,000 in funding.